 Different Climatic Conditions in Sikkim

-Being the least populated city in India, the population of Sikkim is not more than 6 lakhs, which comprises of 50% males and 50% females.
+The population of Sikkim is not more than 6 lakhs, which comprises of 50% males and 50% females.
 Lepchas were the original inhabitants and the natives of this place.
-Most of the industrialists in Sikkim are lepchas by origin.
+Most of the industrialists in Sikkim are Lepchas by origin.
 The Bhutias, or the people who have come from the Kham district of Tibet are the second ethnic group of Sikkim.
 They were known to bring Buddhism to the place and are great agriculturists and traders.
 The third ethnic group is formed by the Nepalese that constitutes a major part of the population in Sikkim.
-In the northern and eastern parts of the state, few clans of Tibetans are found.
+In the Northern and Eastern parts of the state, a few clans of Tibetans are found.
 Other than these, there are several inhabitants belonging to Bengali, Marwari and the Bihari castes who had migrated to this place a few decades ago.
 Buddhism and Hinduism are the two religions that prevail in this state.
-However, there is a little Christian community in the state of people who were of lepcha origin earlier but got converted to Christianity by the colonial British.
-Even smaller in number are the Muslims here.
-However, in spite of having so many religions in different proportions here, there has never been any communal riots or rifts among them.
+However, there is a small Christian community of people who were of lepcha origin earlier, but got converted to Christianity by the colonial British.
+Even smaller in number here are the Muslims.
+However, in spite of having so many religions in different proportions here, there have never been any communal riots or rifts among them.

 Sikkim has a significant political past that depicts several important events related to the tribal rulers, the British authority as well as inclusion of the state as a part of India.
 Three tribes, Mon, Naong and Chang, used to rule the state before the Lepchas invaded and overpowered them in the 17th Century.
 During this time, monarchy existed in Sikkim and the most prominent kingdom was of the Chogyals who were the undisputed rulers of the state.
 When British arrived in the country, the monarchs of Sikkim entered into an alliance with them to fight with Nepalese and Bhutanese who were slowly becoming threats for them.
 With the Indian independence in 1947, this state became a protectorate under India who took the responsibilities of the defense, external relations, as well as strategic communications.
 However, with the passing time, the inhabitants of Sikkim wanted more political liberties through democracy and hence around five elections were held before 1975.
 More Detail...